Actor finds much joy performing in 'Into The Woods'

 "I don't often play villains," she said.

 Ishibashi said she's always liked the idea of doing live theater.
-"What first attracted me about it was the idea it was always going to be different," the actor said.
+"What first attracted me about it was the idea it was always going to be different," she said.

 The actor said she loves the music in the show as well as the entire production.